sjgarland/YeomanGuide/Notes/HowTo/Develop.md

 Change the code in the _run_ method.
 If the _run_ method generates content for the task pane, create a constructor that calls _run_ to generate that content before the task pane is displayed.

-Yeoman Guide was customized by changing code that highlights and logs the selected range to set an instance variable instead, adding a constructor to ensure this variable is set before the task pane is displayed, and adding a sample list of strings for use with _*ngFor_.

 ### app.component.html

 Replace the content.

-In Yeoman Guide, the new content used an Angular directive (_*ngFor_) and selector (_&lt;app-test&gt;&lt;/app-test&gt;_), and it displayed the value _{{selectedRange}}_ of the new instance variable.

 ### assets